peterr-s/hash_map/README.md

 ##### Safe Manipulation Functions

 `hash_map_add`, aliased as `add`, takes a pointer to a hash map, a pointer to a key, and a pointer to its associated value.
 If the key already exists its value is overwritten, else it's created.
+On success, this function returns `0`.
+If a memory allocation error occurs, it returns `HM_ERR_ALLOC`.

 `hash_map_get`, aliased as `get`, takes a pointer to a hash map and a pointer to a key.
 It returns a pointer to the associated value if the key exists.
 If not, it returns NULL.

 `hash_map_drop`, aliased as `drop`, takes a pointer to a hash map and a pointer to a key.
-It removes the key and its value from the map if present, else is a no-op.
+It removes the key and its value from the map if present, else returns `HM_WARN_NOTFOUND`.
+On success, this function returns `0`.
+If a memory allocation error occurs, it returns `HM_ERR_ALLOC`.

 ##### Fast Manipulation Functions